FlexMeasures/flexmeasures/documentation/index.rst

 FlexMeasures is the intelligent & developer-friendly EMS to support real-time energy flexibility apps, rapidly and scalable.

-The problem it helps you to solve is: **What are the best times to run flexible assets, like batteries or heat pumps?**
+The problem it helps you to solve is: **What are the best times to run flexible assets, such as batteries or heat pumps?**

 In a nutshell, FlexMeasures turns data into optimized schedules for flexible assets.
 *Why?* Planning ahead allows flexible assets to serve the whole system with their flexibility, e.g. by shifting energy consumption to more optimal times.
 For the asset owners, this creates CO₂ savings but also monetary value (e.g. through self-consumption, dynamic tariffs and grid incentives).